ksalango/Capstone-Project/README.md

 - Access Data through google drive (Link in Data)

 ## Conclusion/Next Steps
 An in depth conclusion of project thus far is found at the end of Notebook 6.
 Separate models have been obtained to forecast wave height and wave period simultaneously with error range below the set error ranges for this analysis.
 Further feature analysis will be done from results of modelling.
 Other steps include incorporating more components in forecast such as swell direction, and wind speed and direction.
 As well as exploring vector autoregression and neural networks.
+Incorporating bathymmetry data may also be explored.

 ## (Weekly) To-Do List